tisztamo/Catwalk.jl/docs/src/howitworks.md

     end
 ```

+Catwalk.jl uses a technique I call "iterated staging", which is
+essentially an outer loop which repetitively recompiles parts of
+the loop body.

+It does this by encoding the current "stage" into a type and passing
+an instance of that type, called the "context" to an inner function
+in the loop body.

-The *type* of the `jitctx` argument drives the compilation process, it
+Only the *type* of the context drives the compilation process, as
-encodes everything needed to generate the code, namely the list of
-stabilized types and the type of the profiler that runs in the
-current batch:
+it is the only data available to the `@generated` inner function,
+but data in the context is available for the generated code at runtime.

 ```julia
 struct CallCtx{TProfiler, TFixtypes}